Shopware Costs

 Typical range:

 For many companies, the cheapest option is not the most economical one.
-The better choice is the solution that fits the planned level of automation, integration and operations.
+What matters is the setup that fits the planned level of automation, integration and operations.

 Shopware cost overview